Jonatan Giráldez: Early years

-Jonatan Giráldez Costas was born on 27 November 1991, in Vigo, Galicia, close to the Portugal–Spain border in Spain.
+Jonatan Giráldez Costas was born on 27 November 1991, in Vigo, Spain,.
 He recalls understanding football before he could read, having watched intently with his grandfather.
 Growing up, he played football at any opportunity, and had stints with local clubs Sárdoma, Coruxo and Areosa between 1997 and 2012, but even when young decided he would be better coaching.
 Discussing his players' adaptability and comprehension of coaching instructions in 2024, Giráldez said that he "wish[ed] [he] had played football like [Keira Walsh] plays".

 Giráldez described the mentality of his family as one that sacrificed passions for practicality – noting that his grandfather had been a sailor and worked at a treatment plant despite wanting to be a gardener – but that he did not want to do this himself, and found a way to continue in football.
 He studied sports science at the University of Vigo, and then moved to Barcelona in 2012 to study a master's degree in sports instruction at the University of Barcelona.
 In his early years in Catalonia, he commentated on matches and taught courses for people pursuing UEFA coaching licences.

 Career

 Youth teams

-Giráldez's first roles were in coaching and sports analytics for RCD Espanyol Cantera and the youth sections of the Catalonia women's national football team.
-He then became the head coach of the under-12 Catalonia men's national football team, his first managerial role, and the assistant coach of the under-16 and under-18 Catalonia women's teams.
+Giráldez's first roles were in coaching and sports analytics for RCD Espanyol Cantera and the youth sections of the Catalonia women's regional football team.
+He then became the head coach of the under-12 Catalonia men's regional football team, his first managerial role, and the assistant coach of the under-16 and under-18 Catalonia women's teams.